Intevation/intelmq-mailgen/README.md

 #### Mailgen tries to continue

-Mailgen will try to continue sending mails, even if some batch of mails could not be send for several reasons.
+Mailgen will try to continue processing directives and sending mails, even if some batch of mails could not be send for several reasons.

-If it can't find templates, for instance, it will continue with the next e-mail and log an error message and the stacktrace.
+If it can't find templates, for instance, it will continue with the next directive and log an error message and the stacktrace.
+The error message contains information about the directives that could not be processed.
-The error message contains information about the emails that could not be sent.
-The `idmap` within the json part is a json dict of database ids for events in the `events` table.
+The `directive_ids` part in the output is a list with the IDs of the rows in the `directives` table and `event_ids` a list with ids for events in the `events` table.
-Each with a list of database ids for the corresponding rows of the `notifications` table.

 This information can be used by an administrator to see which events and emails may not have gone out in detail, to deal with them later, possibily with